 The above change in perspective came about as I began to practice yoga.
 My practice focuses a lot on gratitude and has helped me to look for places to be grateful in all aspects of my life.
 With regard to mathematics, what I know now is that I can be grateful for the mathematics that I do know.
 I can be grateful for the mathematics that is still eluding me.
 And I can be grateful for my colleagues and students who allow me to discuss mathematics with them.
 It’s ironic, but many of us communicate the above ideas to our students frequently, and yet we cannot internalize these same messages.
 As I continue on my journey, my hope is that I will continue to remember what I’m grateful for and trust myself.

-Matthew Pons, Co-Editor, is an Associate Professor and Chair of the Mathematics Department at North Central College, where he has been a faculty member since 2007.
+Matthew Pons, Co-Editor, is a Professor and Chair of the Mathematics Department at North Central College, where he has been a faculty member since 2007.
 He earned his PhD from the University of Virginia in 2007 and his undergraduate degree in 2002 from the University of North Carolina at Asheville.
 Matthew’s favorite professional activity is teaching and his approach to classroom learning is shaped largely by his faculty mentors as both an undergraduate and graduate student.
 They taught with passion and enthusiasm, and they knew how to push a student to excel all the while providing guidance and support.
 As an instructor, it is not always easy to watch students struggle with the challenges inherent in the study of mathematics.
 But seeing students overcome these challenges is a constant source of inspiration for Matthew, not only in his teaching but also in his own research.